 - B) Some baths have an obstruction running the entire length of the bath under the rim.
 (Usually a chipboard strengthener.)
 The only course of action is to machine a rebate along the entire length of the panel.
-This should only be attempted using power tools as a hand plane will exert too much force on the panel's frame construction.
-The following guidelines should also be followed: - The rebate is no more than 10mm in depth - The rebate is no more than 50mm in height - The cut area is re-sealed with at least 2 coats of polyurethane varnish - The rim of the bath and the top edge of the panel are sealed with silicone sealant to prevent water seeping onto the rebated area
+This should only be attempted using power tools.
+The following guidelines should also be followed: - □ The rebate is no more than 10mm in depth. - □ The rebate is no more than 50mm in height. - The cut area is re-sealed with at least 2 coats of polyurethane varnish. - The rim of the bath and the top edge of the panel are sealed with silicone sealant to prevent water seeping onto the rebated area.